davide-maestroni/robo-fashion/README.md

 ./gradlew lR
 ```

-For additional commands please refer to the [Gradle User Guide][9].
+For additional commands please refer to the [Gradle Android Plugin User Guide][9].

 ##Version